All Time Low: 2020–2022: Wake Up, Sunshine and online allegations

-2023-present: Tell Me I'm Alive
+2023–2025: Tell Me I'm Alive

-On January 13, 2023, the band announced their ninth studio album, Tell Me I'm Alive, scheduled to be released on March 17.
+On January 13, 2023, the band announced their ninth studio album, Tell Me I'm Alive, which was released on March 17.
 The title track was released as a single along with a music video for the track the same day as the announcement.

+On June 23, 2023, Busted released "Crashed the Wedding 2.0" featuring Alex on guest vocals for their 20th anniversary celebration.

+A collaboration between the band and Canadian singer Avril Lavigne, "Fake as Hell" was released on September 15, 2023.

+On September 17, 2024, the band released a collaboration single with I Prevail called "Hate This Song".

+2025-Present: Everyone's Talking!

+On June 13, 2025, the band released a new single titled "Suckerpunch".
+On July 11, 2025, the band announced their upcoming tenth studio album, Everyone's Talking!, set to be released on October 17.
+Along with the announcement, the album's second single, "The Weather", was released.

 Musical style and influences

 All Time Low's musical style has generally been described as pop-punk, pop rock, power pop, emo pop, emo, and alternative rock.
 All Time Low cites bands such as Blink-182, Green Day, MxPx, New Found Glory, Saves the Day, and The Get Up Kids as influences.